“Programmers are constantly in maintenance mode.”- Andrew Hunt

 - Some majorly used C# Frameworks for backend web development are ASP.NET Core and .NET MVC.

-Even though backend web developers work ‘behind the scenes’, their contribution to any web application completion and success is immense.
+Even though backend web developers work ‘behind the scenes, their contribution to any web application completion and success is immense.
 In order to provide a logical and functional social network, app, website, or marketplace, the developer is required to build decent communication with all the members of their web development team, from the UX/UI designers to the frontend developers.
 Moreover, being in sync with the clients’ and stakeholders’ needs and wants can help create a victorious system architecture and provide valuable solutions to their problems.

 A backend developer has a lot on their plate and their responsibilities can vary a lot.
-In addition to organizing and analyzing databases (using tools such as PostgreSQL, MongoDB, and Oracle), their duties include working on the server-side, ensuring the database information is communicated through coding to the browser.
-And this is where backend development languages like Python, Ruby, and PHP come into the picture.
+In addition to organizing and analyzing databases (using tools such as PostgreSQL, MongoDB, and Oracle), their duties include working on the server-side, and ensuring the database information is communicated through coding to the browser.
+And this is where backend programming languages like Python, Ruby, and PHP come into the picture.

 Working in backend web development can be a demanding but also exciting job.
 Web developers are often considered the brain of a web application.
 One can become an exceptional professional by being ambitious and humble to learn from every project and challenge that one may encounter.